 Do I need any specific equipment/machinery?

-Equipment/machinery needed will depend on the type and purpose of your DIY retaining wall project and which kind of site you have.
+The equipment or machinery required will depend on the type and purpose of your DIY retaining wall project and unique site conditions.

 For instance, a fill site will probably need compacting to stabilise the soil, so a plate compactor/vibrating plate may be needed, whereas a cut site may require an excavator if it is of a significant size.
-If the wall is high and uses heavy materials, consider plant hire to lift and stack the wall materials to avoid injury or unsafe labour practices.
+Always consider the best way to move materials to avoid injury or unsafe labour practices (particularly in difficult-to-reach or tight areas).

 How do I measure my site?

-A detailed site plan, drawn to scale, will be useful when estimating and calculating the materials you’ll need.
-Measure length and height of the proposed wall, and how much weight it will need to retain to help determine the most appropriate retaining solution, and the measurements of materials needed.
+A detailed site plan, drawn to scale, will be helpful when estimating and calculating the materials you’ll need.
+Measure the length and height of the proposed wall and determine how much weight it will need to retain to choose the most appropriate retaining solution.
+A clear site plan will also help to calculate exact measurements of the required materials.

 Why is waterproofing important?

-Timber will be more susceptible to water damage than cement.
+Timber is typically more susceptible to water damage than cement.
 However, whichever material you choose should still be waterproofed before backfilling, to increase material longevity.
 Use a commercial waterproofing or bituminous product such as SikaTite BE, to ‘paint’ the underground portion of the material.
-Then, use a commercial grade polyurethane sealant, such as Sikaflex Pro, to seal any gaps or crevices.
+Then, use a commercial–grade polyurethane sealant, such as Sikaflex Pro, to seal any gaps or crevices.

 How do I correctly backfill my wall?

-Drainage is highly important, as trapped moisture can lead to irreversible damage and a premature weakening of the wall.
+Drainage is crucial, as trapped moisture can cause irreversible damage and a premature weakening of the wall.

-At the base of your wall, before backfilling, lay an agricultural line or pipe to allow release of underground seepage.
+Before backfilling, lay an agricultural line or pipe at the base of your wall to allow the release of underground seepage.
 Ensure you also line it with an external filter sock to prevent silt from entering and clogging it.
 This pipe should exit at the sides where it can run off; avoid cutting into your wall to fit the pipe though, as it can undermine the strength of the wall.

 You should also use backfill that’s granulated to allow for adequate drainage; denser soils that hold moisture will add dangerous pressure to the wall.